yumitsu/formvalidation/README.md

 ## Features

-See [official website](http://bootstrapvalidator.com) for the full list of features
+See the [official website](http://bootstrapvalidator.com) for the full list of features

 ## Download